 The maximum timeframe a permit will be approved is for one month.
 For works longer than this time-frame you will need to request an extension each month.
 Further fees may apply to an extension request.

-Can I extend my permit?
+Can I extend my existing permit?

 Yes.
-If you need to extend an existing permit you must contact us by email (email@example.com) before your current permit expires.
+If you need to extend an existing permit you must contact us by email (firstname.lastname@example.org) before your current permit expires.
 Further fees may apply to an extension request.
+If there are any changes to the scope of works that require further review please allow the usual timeframes

 Road Occupancy Permit or Road Occupancy Licence?